rohan-004s/AgentDiscoveries-TS/README.md

 This will install dependencies for all folders.

+There will be a `.env` file in the `agent-discoveries-backend` directory.
+This will be where you put your local environment variables.

 # Running the application

 Open the terminal at the root of the project.